About CANDACE Low

 At SF State Since:

 Dr. Low is interested in the evolution of behavioral and social strategies and impacts on ecological dynamics.
 Her areas of expertise are experimental design and statistics, plant-herbivore-enemy systems, and the economics of interactions (game theory and evolution).
 Some of the courses that she has taught at SFSU are: Animal Diversity, Biometry, Conservation Biology, Ecology, and Entomology.
 She received her doctoral degree from the Department of Ecology, Evolution, and Marine Biology at U.C.
 Santa Barbara.
-She is currently teaching Biometry in the Biology Department and at the Estuary and Ocean Sciences Center; and serves as the Advisor for the SFSU Student Chapter of the Wildlife Society.
+She is currently teaching biological statistics and data visualization and analytics in the Biology Department and at the Estuary and Ocean Sciences Center, respectively; and serves as the Advisor for the SFSU Student Chapter of the Wildlife Society.